 As your cat’s new diet-and-exercise plan gets underway, it’s a good idea to take your cat to the vet for regular weigh-ins and check-ups.

-Type of play: Focus on low-impact exercises that stimulate your cat mentally without straining their joints or causing discomfort, like feathered toys or puzzle feeders.
+Type of Play: Focus on low-impact exercises that stimulate your cat mentally without straining their joints or cause discomfort, like feathered toys or puzzle feeders.

 Also, keep in mind that some cat breeds are more active than others.
 High-energy breeds like Abyssinians and Bengals may need a great deal of physical activity.
 Meanwhile, lower-energy breeds like Persians and Ragdolls may do better with puzzles or other toys that stimulate them mentally without overwhelming them physically.

 Another thing you may need to take into account: Some cats are more introverted than others.
 If your kitty is a social butterfly, they may be more eager to engage in energetic play sessions.
 If your cat is shy, they may prefer quieter interactions, or even solitude.